marcofugaro/browserslist-to-esbuild/readme.md

 ## Install

-Make sure you have `browserslist` already installed in your project, then:
+You have to install the `browserslist` package as well in your project:

 ```
-npm install --save-dev browserslist-to-esbuild
+npm install --save-dev browserslist browserslist-to-esbuild
 ```

 or

 ```
-yarn add --dev browserslist-to-esbuild
+yarn add --dev browserslist browserslist-to-esbuild
 ```

 ## Usage